DaliDalmas/dalicodes-site-2025/blog/2025-04-27-data_as_a_product/index.md

 ---
 slug: data_as_a_product
-title: Data As A Product
+title: Data as a Product is a game changer
 authors: [dalmas]
 tags: [datagov, aws, dataeng]
 ---